rayan2162/extractive_text_summarization_using_TF-IDF/sentence_autocomplete.md

         Step 6: Building the model
         Step 7: Compiling and Training the Model
         Step 8: Sentence Autocomplete

 2. Creating the Flask website
 3. Step by Step Process for Deploying the project using Docker

 ---

-## N-gram
+## 4. N-gram

 <https://deepai.org/machine-learning-glossary-and-terms/n-gram>

-N-grams are contiguous sequences of n items from a given sample of text or speech.
+- N-grams are contiguous sequences of n items from a given sample of text or speech.

 The items can be phonemes, syllables, letters, words, or base pairs according to the application.

-The concept of an n-gram is straightforward: it is a sequence of 'n' consecutive items.
-For instance, in the domain of text analysis, if 'n' is 1, we call it a unigram; if 'n' is 2, it is a bigram; if 'n' is 3, it is a trigram, and so on.
-The larger the value of 'n', the more context you have, but with diminishing returns on information gained versus computational expense and data sparsity.

 Consider the sentence "The quick brown fox jumps over the lazy dog."
 Here are some examples of n-grams derived from this sentence:

     Unigrams: "The", "quick", "brown", "fox", "jumps", "over", "the", "lazy", "dog"

     Bigrams: "The quick", "quick brown", "brown fox", "fox jumps", "jumps over", "over the", "the lazy", "lazy dog"

     Trigrams: "The quick brown", "quick brown fox", "brown fox jumps", "fox jumps over", "jumps over the", "over the lazy", "the lazy dog"

-As you can see, unigrams do not contain any context, bigrams contain a minimal context, and trigrams start to form more coherent and contextually relevant phrases.
+Unigrams do not contain any context, bigrams contain a minimal context, and trigrams start to form more coherent and contextually relevant phrases.

+### 4.1 Challenges with N-Grams

-- N-gram language models have limitations, particularly when dealing with longer contexts.
+N-gram language models have limitations, particularly when dealing with longer contexts.
 They may struggle to capture complex language patterns and relationships that span beyond a few words.
 Additionally, they might face challenges when handling unseen or rare N-grams, leading to inaccurate predictions.

-### Challenges with N-Grams

 While n-grams are a powerful tool, they come with their own set of challenges: